Code Flow

 An example of the minimum required inputs is a URL such as this:

-The client should make no assumptions about the status code used to redirect the user's browser, nor that there will even be a redirect.
-The standard allows this change of control to be made using any method understood by the user agent, and that is the "API" between the OAuth server and the client -- nothing else.
+The client should make no assumptions about the HTTP status code used to redirect the user's browser, nor that there will even be a redirect.
+The OAuth specification allows this change of control to be made using any method understood by the user agent.

 Including a State